You’ve heard it right: Google Analytics 4 is out now!

 Apart from this, Google Analytics 4 is less opinionated about which device or which business we are tracking.
 This makes it independent of the assumptions about what type of business we have in front of us or which website we are using.

 This opens up plenty of opportunities for customization as your Google Analytics 4 setup won’t be the same as anybody else’s.

 And lastly, there’s also a new perspective of the place of Google Analytics in the tool mix of the Google Marketing Platform.
 They have multiple tools in there and it’s shifting the focus of Google Analytics 4 towards measurement and analysis, leaving some of the functionality of reporting to tools like Data Studio or BigQuery.

 Thus, all these changes make Google Analytics 4 more future-proof and allow us to be more flexible with our measurement needs in the future.

 All right, these were the four big changes that I saw with the shift to Google Analytics 4.
 Here, we have not discussed the various features inside Google Analytics 4 because they are changing on a day-to-day basis.

-But these are the fundamental changes in Google Analytics 4.
+But these are the fundamental Google Analytics 4 changes.
 These changes explain to us the paradigm shift that is happening with Google Analytics.